WaxInteractiveCH/scratch/README.md

 ### Origins

-This project was originally initialized with Yeoman using the webapp generator including Twitter Bootstrap for Sass, RequireJS, and Modernizr.
+This project was originally initialized with Yeoman using the webapp generator including Twitter Bootstrap for Sass and Modernizr (RequireJS was omitted for now because this is just a static site so AMD loading seems a bit much, but who knows...).

 `yo webapp`

 ### Built with